ElmoreV/TaskPlanner_javareact/notes/Thoughts.md

 		* Threshold to avoid: not researching internet

 I have the feeling that avoiding threshold tasks and changing threshold tasks are the most tiring/exhausting.
+It depends, if avoiding the threshold is the status quo (don't work, don't do drugs), it's relatively easy.
+However, during an addiction, actually the (don't do drugs) is the more difficult threshold to avoid.
+So threshold-based tasks that you are already above naturally are easy.
+Threshold based tasks that you do not meet are definitely more difficult.
+First you need to hit a target and then keep it.

 ### Goals vs. Actions